STRATEGY·March 26, 2026·9 min read·Updated Apr 29, 2026

 📊

-Charge per API call, per email sent, per report generated.
-Revenue scales with customer success — when they grow, you earn more.
-But it creates billing unpredictability for customers and revenue volatility for you.
-Works well for infrastructure tools and AI products.
-Difficult to manage solo.
+Charge per software call, per email sent, per report generated.
+Your income grows when your customers grow.
+But it makes bills unpredictable for them and your monthly income lumpy for you.
+Works well for back-end tools and AI products.
+Hard to run alone.

 🆓

-A free tier acquires users.
-A paid tier monetises them.
-The theory is clean.
-The economics are hard.
-Free users cost real money — hosting, support, email — and convert at 2–5%.
-Only works with distribution (SEO, viral loop, community).
-Without distribution, freemium is just giving your product away.
+A free plan brings people in.
+A paid plan turns some of them into customers.
+The idea is clean.
+The math is hard.
+Free users cost real money — hosting, support, email — and only 2–5% upgrade.
+Only works if you already have a way to attract lots of visitors (Google search, viral sharing, an active community).
+Without that, you are just giving your product away.

 Sell permanent access once for $99–$299.
-AppSumo, PitchGround, Dealify.
-Fast cash injection.
-But you are selling future support and development for a one-time payment.
-Many LTD customers are deal-hunters with high support needs.
-LTDs work as a launch strategy, not a business model.
+Platforms like AppSumo, PitchGround, and Dealify (lifetime deal marketplaces where customers can buy software for a one-time fee) are the main channels for this.
+Quick cash.
+But you are selling years of future support and updates for a single payment.
+Many of these buyers are deal-hunters who need a lot of help.
+This works as a launch strategy, not a business model.

 What the Data Says Solo Founders Should Use

-Based on public revenue disclosures from Indie Hackers and MicroConf 2025 · Products with 1–2 founders only
+Based on public income figures from Indie Hackers and MicroConf 2025 · Products with 1–2 founders only

 61% of products